sysrepo/sysrepo/README.md

 ## Features
 - ability to store / retrieve YANG-modeled data elements adressed by XPath
+- startup and running configuration datastore with implicit candidate capability
 - data consistency and constraints enforecment according to YANG model (with help of [libyang](https://github.com/cesnet/libyang) library)
 - no single point of failure design (client library is able to instantiate its own sysrepo engine and prerform most of the data-access operations also by itself, whithout the need of contacting system-wide daemon)
-- (TODO) full transaction and concurrency support with ACID properties
+- (TODO) full transaction and concurrency support, conforming all ACID properties (Atomicity, Consistency, Isolation, Durability)
 - (TODO) notifications of subscribed applications about the changes made in the datastore
 - (TODO) ability to subscribe to notifications as a verifier and validate the changes before they are committed
 - (TODO) plugins infrastructure for applications / services that cannot use sysrepo as the datastoren, but still want to be manageable via sysrepo